samueltobler/smartgrading/README.md

 **Tobler, S. (submitted).
 Smart grading: A generative AI-based tool for knowledge-grounded answer evaluation in educational assessments**

+or

+**Tobler, S. (pre-print) Smart Grading: A Generative AI-Based Tool for Knowledge-Grounded Answer Evaluation in Educational Assessments.
+Available at SSRN. http://dx.doi.org/10.2139/ssrn.4637633**

 # Software and Code

 ## ⌨️ Functions